SFOE/BFE-Chatbot-Joule-Verne/README.md

     ├── README.md
     └── requirements.txt
 ```
-streamlit/
-   - config.toml : custom settings for the frontend
+`streamlit/config.toml` : custom settings for the frontend

-data/
-   - the metadata downloaded from the publishing website, ready to be uploaded to S3
+`data/metadata.jsonl` : the metadata downloaded from the publishing website, ready to be uploaded to S3

-docs/
-   -  the docs needed to produce the README
+`docs/` : the docs needed to produce the README

-img/
-   - the Swiss vignette for the frontend
+`img/` : the Swiss vignette for the frontend

-src/
+`src/`
-   - archive/batch_loading.py: used to parse data with LlamaParse, not free if CI/CD implemented (restricted free usage)
+   - `archive/batch_loading.py` : used to parse data with LlamaParse, not free if CI/CD implemented (restricted free usage)
-   - webscraping.py: scrape publishing website and adds most recent pdfs from a certain date DATE to the metadata.jsonl
+   - `webscraping.py` : scrape publishing website and adds most recent pdfs from a certain date DATE to the metadata.jsonl
-   - upload_data_to_s3.py:  upload data with their metadata to S3 under bfe-public-data-pdf/pdfs-batch/.
+   - `upload_data_to_s3.py` :  upload data with their metadata to S3 under bfe-public-data-pdf/pdfs-batch/.
 Use Athena queries to filter what data to upload

-agent.py: the streamlit script containing the frontend design
+`agent.py` : the streamlit script containing the frontend design

 ### Environment & Local Run